mother-of-all-self-hosting/ansible-role-collabora-online/docs/configuring-collabora-online.md

 ## Usage

-After running the command for installation, Collabora Online becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, a CODE instance becomes available at the specified hostname like `https://example.com`.

-To get started, go to the URL on a web browser and create a first workspace by inputting required information.
-For an email address, make sure to input your own email address, not the one specified to `collabora_online_environment_variable_mail_from_address`.
+To use it, you need to integrate it with a File Sync and Share solution that implements the WOPI protocol.

 ## Troubleshooting